 Personal & Real Property

-Gifts of personal property, such as art, portraits, antiques, collectibles, equipment, and other items may be accepted at the discretion of the State Librarian or the Foundation.
+Gifts of personal property, such as art, portraits, antiques, collectibles, equipment, and other items may be accepted at the discretion of the Library Director or the Indiana Library and Historical Board.

-Gifts of real and/or personal property are accepted with the understanding that the item may be sold, given away, or otherwise disposed of at the discretion of the State Librarian or the Foundation.
-Any proceeds derived from such disposal may be used by the Library in a manner most beneficial to its growth and development.
+Gifts of real and/or personal property are accepted with the understanding that the item may be sold, given away, or otherwise disposed of at the discretion of the Indiana Library and Historical Board.
+Any proceeds derived from such disposal may be used by the Library in a manner the Library deems most beneficial to its growth and development.

 Gifts given to the Foundation become the sole property of the Indiana State Library.
-The donor is required to fill out a Deed of Gift form relinquishing all ownership rights to materials and other donated personal property.
+The donor is required to fill out a deed of gift relinquishing all ownership rights to materials and other donated personal property.
 The Library will not return materials which are not added to the collection.

-The Foundation is a 501 (c) (3) nonprofit, public charity and gifts may be tax deductible.
-Once a gift of real or personal property is accepted, the Foundation may not be able to accommodate an appraisal.
+Gifts made to the Library may be tax deductible.
+Once a gift of real or personal property is accepted, the Library may not be able to accommodate an appraisal.
 Thus, if you are considering a tax deduction and you wish to have your gift appraised, you should do so prior to making the donation.
-The Foundation will not perform appraisals for tax, inheritance, or other purposes.
-Acceptance of a gift which has been appraised by a disinterested party does not in any way imply endorsement of the appraisal by the Foundation.
+The Library will not perform appraisals.
+Acceptance of a gift which has been appraised does not in any way imply endorsement of the appraisal by the Library.

-The Foundation may formally acknowledge the donor’s gift with a gift receipt or letter.
+The Library may formally acknowledge the donor’s gift with a gift receipt or letter.
 However, any gift receipt or letter of acknowledgement will not include a statement of value for non-monetary gifts.
-If the donor wishes to have a list of items referenced in the acknowledgement, the donor should provide that list to the Foundation for attachment or inclusion in the acknowledgement letter.
-Public acknowledgement of gifts is at the discretion of the Foundation.
+If the donor wishes to have a list of items referenced in the acknowledgement, the donor should provide that list to the Library for attachment or inclusion in the acknowledgement letter.
+Public acknowledgement of gifts is at the discretion of the Library.